 There are nearly 750 workers who identify as driver rehabilitation specialists.
 They mainly come from an allied health background or traditional driver education background.
 Physical therapists (PTs), occupational therapists (OTs), and assistants can all potentially work in driver rehab.

 OTs most commonly wind up becoming driver rehabilitation specialists, as the professional scope and values of occupational therapy seem to fit closely with driver rehab.

-However, any PT, OT, PTA, or OTA can train as a DR specialist and learn the ways to best keep a person active in his or her community.
+However, any PT, OT, PTA, or OTA can train as a DRS and learn the ways to best keep a person active in his or her community.